 At a grounds hearing, the Children's Hearing may decide not to proceed and instead will require the Reporter to arrange another grounds Hearing.
 This will normally happen if the child or young person has not attended and has not been excused in advance at a Pre-Hearing Panel, or if a relevant person has not attended.
-The decision to arrange another grounds Hearing is now being captured and in 2017/18, there were 367 such decisions.
+In 2018/19, there were 388 such decisions.